tentjs/tent/README.md

 mount(document.body, Counter)
 ```

-If you're interested in more examples you can take a look at the [Cookbook](https://tentjs.github.io/cookbook/).
+If you're interested in more examples you can take a look in the [Cookbook](https://tentjs.github.io/cookbook/).

 ## Contributing